alex-bochkarev/alex-bochkarev.github.io/research/align-BDD/code-docs/_sources/overview.rst.txt

 Implementation: overview
 ------------------------

-These pages document the implementation of the numerical experiments for "Align-BDD" working paper by Bochkarev and Smith.
+These pages document the implementation of the numerical experiments for paper "On Aligning Non-Order-Associated Binary Decision Diagrams" by Bochkarev and Smith.
 The notes along with the accompanying `source code and data <https://github.com/alex-bochkarev/align-BDD>`_ are assumed to provide enough information to:

 (1) inspect the raw data,
-(2) reproduce / adjust / inspect the figures from the paper (given the experiment log files) as necessary, and (3) completely reproduce the paper results from scratch, including instance generation, with reasonable efforts.
+(2) reproduce / adjust / inspect the figures from the paper (given the experiment log files) as necessary, and (3) completely reproduce the paper results from scratch, including instance generation.

 It is our special interest to help the reader build upon our results, so please do not hesitate to address any technical questions to `Alexey